Apidcloud/RecorderTest/README.md

 The **WebGl** build, in case you opt for the cli, will output it to `WebGl/Build`, and the textures will be saved into the persistent path, which is an **IndexedDB**.

+Before building the project to WebGL, however, you should **disable** the `anti-aliasing` in unity's **quality settings**.
+If it is enabled, it will throw some OpenGL errors and the rendering will not work causing the output image to be black.

 #### Windows x64
 `$ "C:\Program Files\Unity\Editor\Unity.exe” -quit -batchmode -projectPath ./ -executeMethod BuildHelper.BuildWin64 -logFile buildLog.txt`